abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 making an effort to counteract those tendencies.
 So letting go is not a passive experience, but an experience of going forth, as if I have to rise up and go forth into the present moment.
-It's a wonderful relief when I do this—it's joyful.
+It's a wonderful relief when I do this---it's joyful.
 On the other hand, for people who tend to be driven and goal-oriented, the process of letting go is very different.
 For them, letting go comes with the realization that they don't need to put forth a self-motivated, Herculean, obsessive effort.
 It still takes effort, but for them the effort mostly goes toward relaxing and calming the driven quality of their energy.

 Once a sense of joy arises, it takes more effort to keep it going.
 We get onto our walking paths, walk, put forth effort, and, when the mind